run-ai/docs/docs/admin/runai-setup/authentication/sso.md

    3. In the `GROUPS` field, enter the groups.
    4. In the `SUPPLEMENTARYGROUPS` field, enter the supplementary groups.
    5. In the `UID` field, enter the UID.
    6. In the `Logout URI` field, enter the desired URL logout page.
+If left empty, you will be redirected to the Run:ai portal.
    7. Press `Save`.

 For `Open ID Connect`: